iamgreaser/boilerplate28/README.md

 Some boilerplate code I wrote for Ludum Dare #28.

 TODO:
-- Expose more OpenGL stuff to Lua
+- Expose OpenGL's stenciling API
-- Actually use sackit

 C side contains:
 - libsackit: For .it playback.